 For more information about how to send your order for package holds, or have it shipped to a thru-hiker, see shipping food to thru hikers.

 Healthy, high-calorie meals.
 Our meals contain minimally processed fruits, vegetables, seeds, nuts, grains, and legumes to provide a carb-protein-fat combination that will deliver a sustained energy release so that you won't feel dull and sluggish.
 All ingredients are 100% vegetarian.
 No artificial ingredients.
 Most ingredients are organic.
 Gluten-free options are also available.

 Easy & Fast Meal Preparation.
 All ingredients are dried.
 Just add the packaging contents to boiling water or cold water to hydrate.
-All meals are ready to eat in less than 15 minutes.
+All meals are ready to eat in 10 minutes or less.

 Varied Flavors – because everyone’s tastes are different.
 We use various spices and herbs to impart tasty, distinct flavors instead of the standard salt & pepper seasoning.

 Light Weight.
-We've achieved incredible weight and size reduction by using a combination of high quality dehydrated and freeze-dried whole food ingredients.
-Once the food is soaked and/or cooked the portions are 1-3X their dried size.
+We've achieved incredible weight and size reduction by using a combination of high-quality freeze-dried and dehydrated whole food ingredients.
+Once the food is soaked (reconstituted), the portions are 1-3X their dried size.
 You can find the meal weight listed on the product details page.

 Made by Backpackers.
-As vegetarian long distance backpackers, we understand the challenges in consuming enough calories to meet energy needs.
+As vegetarian backpackers, we understand the challenges in consuming enough calories to meet energy needs.
 Our meals are sure to satisfy your hunger and replenish your energy.
-Let us supply your meals for your next long distance hiking trip!
+Let us supply your meals for your next long-distance hiking trip!

 We specialize in shipping food to Thru Hikers